How CIL operates

 - Residential annexes

-Small-scale proposals that generate a gross internal area of new build that is less than 100sqm may become exempt from CIL liability if they satisfy the requirements of Regulation 42 to be defined as ‘minor development’ for CIL purposes.
-This does not apply to new dwellings as these are CIL liable no matter what the GIA.
+Small-scale proposals and works to buildings that generate a gross internal area of new build that is less than 100sqm are likely to become exempt from CIL liability if they satisfy the requirements of Regulation 42 to be defined as ‘minor development exempt’ for CIL purposes.
+This does not apply to new dwellings as these are CIL liable no matter what the GIA sqm, or to any annex where it meets the CIL Regulations 2010 (as amended) definition of a ‘dwelling’.

-The CIL Regulations make provision for householder extensions (that are not CIL minor development) that are 100sqm GIA or more, residential annexes and self-build dwellings (no matter what their size) to potentially be exempt from the liability to pay CIL.
+The CIL Regulations make provision for householder extensions (that are not CIL minor development) that have proposed floorspace of 100sqm GIA or more, residential annexes and self-build dwellings (no matter what their size) to potentially be exempt from the liability to pay CIL.
 This is not an automatic exemption and must be applied for.
+In some cases these exemptions cannot be applied for.

 As a mandatory charge on development, a failure to pay CIL could lead to: